 Investisseurs & Partenaires (I&P) is an impact investing group fully dedicated to Sub-Saharan Africa.
-I&P gathers four impact funds representing €125 million and has supported about 80 small and medium enterprises based in 15 Sub-Saharan African countries.
+I&P gathers four impact funds representing €125 million and has supported to date more than 90 small and medium enterprises based in 16 Sub-Saharan African countries.

 I&P was created in 2002 by Patrice Hoppenot, former co-founder of BC Partners and expert in private equity issues.
 In 2011, Jean-Michel Severino, previously CEO of the French Development Agency (2001-2010) and Vice-President of the World Bank for Asia (1996-2000), took over the management of the company.
-I&P currently employs about 30 people, based in Paris and six African local offices (Burkina Faso, Cameroon, Ivory Coast, Ghana, Madagascar, Senegal)
+I&P currently employs about 50 people, based in Paris and seven African local offices (Burkina Faso, Cameroon, Côte d'Ivoire, Ghana, Madagascar, Niger, Senegal).

 I&P’s mission is to contribute to the rise of a sustainable and dynamic private sector in Sub-Saharan Africa.
 Since the beginning, Investisseurs & Partenaires has aimed to support African entrepreneurs, able to build profitable and sustainable activities with high local added value.
 For this reason, I&P has developed a specific approach combining financial tools and strategic/operational support.